Northern Peninsula

 Residential development activity is lower than average in Northern Peninsula according to AreaSearch's national comparison of local real estate markets

-The average value of new homes being built is $971,000, indicating a focus on the premium market with high-end developments.
-This financial year has seen $2.6 million in commercial approvals, suggesting limited commercial development focus.
-Compared to the rest of Queensland, Northern Peninsula shows moderately higher construction activity, balancing buyer choice with support for current property values.
+The average expected construction cost value of new dwellings is $971,000, suggesting developers are targeting the premium market segment with higher-end properties.
+This financial year has seen $2.6 million in commercial development approvals recorded, reflecting the area's residential character.
+Compared to the rest of Queensland, Northern Peninsula shows moderately higher construction activity, at 49.0% above the regional average per person over the five-year period, balancing buyer choice with support for current property values.

-All new construction over the past five years has been comprised of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
-Developers are building more traditional houses than the current mix suggests, indicating strong demand for family homes.
-The location has approximately 124 people per dwelling approval, indicating a low density market.
+All new construction during this period has been comprised of detached houses, preserving the area's low-density nature and attracting space-seeking buyers.
+Notably, developers are building more traditional houses than the current mix suggests (80.0% at Census), indicating continued strong demand for family homes despite density pressures.
+The location has approximately 124 people per dwelling approval, indicating a low-density market.
 Future projections show Northern Peninsula adding 144 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development